OpenListTeam/docs/docs/README.md

   - title: single sign-on
     icon: font-icon icon fa-solid fa-repeat-1
-    details: Use single sign-on to quickly log in to AList
+    details: Use single sign-on to quickly log in to OpenList

-  - title: Automatic registration of AList account
+  - title: Automatic registration of OpenList account
     icon: fa-solid fa-file-user
-    details: Use single sign-on to automatically register as an AList account to quickly register
+    details: Use single sign-on to automatically register as an OpenList account to quickly register

   - title: offline download
     icon: fa-solid fa-folder-arrow-down